Last Updated on: 27th June 2026, 06:09 pm

 Burano is the third stop on this line and takes between 42-46 minutes depending on the time of day, when the same ferry stops at different wharves on Burano.
 There are three different wharves on Burano, Burano A, B and C, located within metres of each other.
 You can get off at the first Burano stop if you intend to go to Burano island.

-Use this link to see the next departures for the various ferry lines:
+See the next departure times for the various ferry lines:

 https://avm.avmspa.it/it/content/orari-servizio-di-navigazione-0